What is Trunk or Treat?

-Use construction paper for the front facing window, flowers, grass, door hinges, door knobs, hearts, enter and exit signs.
+Use construction paper for to create a fake front facing window, flowers, grass, door hinges, door knobs, and hearts.

 We used Elmer’s glue for this project and were quite pleased with the results.
 Elmer’s helped to keep this project budget friendly.

 Giving out candy at Trunk or Treat event

 The Candy Cottage sits perfectly in place behind our little Prius hatchback.
 My husband sat in back of the car and handed candy through the window as the children came through.

 There was a long line the entire time.
 Most children came through the candy cottage twice.
 We planned ahead by bringing lots of candy to give out.

 More Halloween and Trunk or Treat Ideas For You

 These 7 Super Easy Halloween Party Food Ideas include how to make those cute Mummy Hot Dogs with Crescent rolls, Banana Ghosts with chocolate chips and Pumpkin Cuties.